Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger.md

 ### Level 1: Favored Enemy [none]
 You always have the *{spell}[Hunter's Mark]()* spell prepared.
-You can cast it twice at 2nd level without expending a spell slot, and you regain all expended uses of this ability when you finish a Long Rest.
+You can cast it twice at 2nd level without expending a spell slot, and you regain all expended uses of this ability when you start a new Adventuring Period.
 Additionally, the level at which you cast the spell increases when you reach certain Ranger levels: 3rd at 5th level, 4th at 9th level, and 5th at 13th level.

 ### Level 1: Weapon Mastery [none]
 Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Longbows and Shortswords.

-Whenever you finish a Long Rest, you can change the kinds of weapons you chose.
+Whenever you start a new Adventuring Period, you can change the kinds of weapons you chose.
 For example, you could switch to using the mastery properties of Scimitars and Longswords.

 ### Level 2: Deft Explorer [none]